-Over past 10 years Cialdini’s “6 principles of persuasion” have expanded in popularity because they bring results.
+Over past 10 years Cialdini’s “6 principles of persuasion” have expanded in popularity for 1 reason – they bring results.

 Principle 1.
 Scarcity.